Changissnz/goals/README.md

 Are tools that do not work when they do
 not relate to the core, the central point
-that it pushes on, especially if the core
+that they push on, especially if the core
 is not bounded by all degrees.

 As to the morality of binding things, that